qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 # AI pump

 This code have been programmed by Christian Blad, Sajuran and Søren Koch aka.
-Group VT4103A The reinforcement learning framework is based on the original code from udemy course https://www.udemy.com/artificial-intelligence-az/
+Group VT4103A From Aalborg University.
-From Aalborg University
+The reinforcement learning framework is based on the original code from udemy course https://www.udemy.com/artificial-intelligence-az/
 The program controls a pump from Grundfos A/S in a underfloor heating system where room(s) depending on environment needs to be a certain reference room temperature where the temperature running through the pipes under the floor is regulated and valve to the different circuits is open/closed depending on environment

-# The following libraries are needed to run
+# We are running Python v3.5 and the following libraries are needed to run
 * tensorflow or pytorch
 * numpy
 * matplotlib